ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 **Yes, that's right: Per year, not per month.**

-Each mailbox in your environment, for which an exclusive feature shall be used, needs a license.
+Every mailbox in your environment for which you want to use a Benefactor Circle exclusive feature, needs a license.
 This includes shared mailboxes.

-- It does not matter how many users access a mailbox.
+It does not matter how many users access a mailbox.
 If you want to only deploy signatures for a single mailbox being used by 50 people, you only need to buy 1 license.

-- The mailboxes do not need to be named, you just have to define at least one Active Directory or Entra ID/Azure AD group containing the mailboxes, and the maximum number of recursive members for each group.
+The mailboxes do not need to be named, you just have to define at least one Active Directory or Entra ID/Azure AD group containing the mailboxes, and the maximum number of recursive members for each group.

+It does not matter how many signatures you have and how often you change them.

 Licenses are to be paid in advance and are valid for one year from the day the full payment is received.
 There is no automatic renewal or a subscription.